scottgriv/PRG-Personal-Repository-Guidelines/_site/README.md

 ### PRG Connection File

-**PRG** achieves this by utilizing GitHub Actions to automatically create a project tier table based on a simple markdown file ([PRG Connection File](PRG.md)) placed in the root of each of your repositories.
+**PRG** achieves this by utilizing GitHub Actions to automatically create a project tier table based on a simple markdown file ([PRG Connection File](PRG.md)) or (PRGCF for short) placed in the root of each of your repositories.

 ### Tier Badges